 - To use HARP, you must have paid your loan on-time for the last 6 months

 - To use HARP, your loan must have a note date of no later than May 31, 2009

-There's a fourth requirement, too -- HARP requires that your mortgage be backed by either Fannie Mae or Freddie Mac.
-This one stymies the millions of underwater U.S. homeowners with privately-held mortgages.
+There’s a fourth requirement, too — HARP requires that your mortgage be backed by either Fannie Mae or Freddie Mac.
+This clause specifically affects the millions of underwater U.S. homeowners whose mortgages are privately-held.

 With HARP 3, that requirement may be no longer.
 Soon, even homeowners with existing Alt-A, jumbo and sub-prime loans could find themselves HARP-eligible.

 HARP 3 : Help For Non-Fannie, Non-Freddie Mortgages?

 HARP 3.0 is not yet passed but it makes for some interesting talk.
 HARP 3.0 would likely help homeowners whose mortgages are specifically not backed by Fannie Mae or Freddie Mac.

 This is a big deal because, although the Fannie Mae-Freddie Mac-FHA triumvirate controls more than 90% of today’s new mortgage originations, that wasn’t the case from 2001-2007.
 Last decade, non-GSE lending was a major part of the U.S. housing market.